Email FacebookTwitterMenu burgerClose thin

 How to Calculate Return on Investment

 For example, imagine purchasing $10,000 in shares of a particular stock and eventually selling those shares for $15,000.
-Your ROI would be 50%:
+Your ROI would be 50% according to the following calculations:

-ROI measures profitability but doesn’t account for how long you hold the investment.
-And depending on your time horizon and other financial needs, this is something you should keep in mind when planning your investments or evaluating their performance.
+ROI measures profitability, but it’s too simplistic to account for how long you hold an investment.
+Depending on your time horizon and other financial needs, this is something you should keep in mind when planning your investments or evaluating their performance.

 Reasons to Invest